 If you move on to the next stage of the selection process, we will contact your references to verify how you have demonstrated the Experience requirements and the following Personal Attributes in your current and recently held positions:

 - Superior interpersonal skills

 In your application, it will be important that you confirm you meet the following requirements:

-- You must be willing to relocate to Hamilton, Ontario, or to a location within a reasonable commuting distance.
+- You must be willing and able to relocate to Hamilton, Ontario, or to a location within a reasonable commuting distance.